-We are seeking qualified OFAC/sanctions officers from corporations, government agencies, international organizations, and financial institutions to add to ACSS Editorial Taskforce.
+We are seeking qualified sanctions officers from corporations, government agencies, international organizations, and financial institutions to contribute to ACSS Editorial Taskforce.

-Task Force members are the collective “brain trust” in helping write ACSS editorial content (articles for our website www.sanctionsassociation.org and newsletters).
+Editorial Task Force members are the collective “brain trust” in helping write ACSS editorial content, such as articles for our website –www.sanctionsassociation.org – and our newsletters.

-The scope of this volunteer activity is spread throughout the year, and started in February 2019.
-The term of service is for 1 year, potentially renewable.
+The scope of this volunteer activity is spread throughout the year.
+The term of service is for one year, potentially renewable.
 The time commitment is manageable and spread throughout the planning process of our editorial calendar.
-The Task Force has quarterly conference calls of 90 minutes.
+The Task Force has quarterly conference calls of 60 minutes.